Tyson Foods logo

 Weaknesses

-• DEBT: $8.2B debt burden limiting financial flexibility
+• DEBT: Significant debt load limits financial flexibility and investment

 Opportunities